mdn/content/files/en-us/web/api/navigationhistoryentry/index.md

 _Inherits methods from its parent, {{DOMxRef("EventTarget")}}._

 - {{domxref("NavigationHistoryEntry.getState", "getState()")}}
-  - : Returns the available `state` associated with this history entry.
+  - : Returns a clone of the available state associated with this history entry.

 ## Examples